decred/dcrdevdocs/docs/protocol-p2p-network/memory-pool.md

 ---

-Full peers may keep track of unconfirmed transactions which are eligible to be included in the next block.
-This is essential for miners who will actually mine some or all of those transactions, but it's also useful for any peer who wants to keep track of unconfirmed transactions, such as peers serving unconfirmed transaction information to SPV clients.
+When a transaction is transmitted to the Decred network, it will be validated by all of the full nodes receiving it to ensure it meets required consensus rules.
+If a node deems the transaction to be valid, the node will store the transaction in a non-persistent memory pool, or mempool for short.

+Transactions sit in the mempool waiting for a Proof-of-Work (PoW miner) to include them in a block.
+Transactions in the mempool are known as "unconfirmed" transactions, as their presence in the mempool does not guarantee they will be mined into a block.
+PoW miners select transactions to include in blocks based on configurable policy.
+For example, many miners will prioritise transactions which are paying larger fees in order to maximise their profitability.

+Because each node will have a different capacity for storing transactions, and each node will be in its own unique position in the network, it is highly likely that each node on the network will have a different set of transactions in its mempool.
+So while the mempool is often referred to as a single entity, in practice, it is the sum of all transactions in the mempools of all full nodes connected to the network.

+As the mempool is non-persistent, it is lost when a node shuts down.
-Because unconfirmed transactions have no permanent status in Bitcoin, Bitcoin Core stores them in non-persistent memory, calling them a memory pool or mempool.
-When a peer shuts down, its memory pool is lost except for any transactions stored by its wallet.
-This means that never-mined unconfirmed transactions tend to slowly disappear from the network as peers restart or as they purge some transactions to make room in memory for others.
+This means that never-mined unconfirmed transactions tend to slowly disappear from the network as nodes restart or as they purge some transactions to make room in memory for others.

+The mempool is important for PoW miners as it provides a readily-available source of validated transactions to include in the block that is currently being solved.
+It is also useful for non-mining peers that wants to keep track of unconfirmed transactions, for instance [SPV](https://docs.decred.org/wallets/spv) clients that do not maintain their own mempool.

 Transactions which are mined into blocks that later become stale blocks may be added back into the memory pool.
 These re-added transactions may be re-removed from the pool almost immediately if the replacement blocks include them.
-This is the case in Bitcoin Core, which removes stale blocks from the chain one by one, starting with the tip (highest block).
+This is the case in dcrd, which removes stale blocks from the chain one-by-one, starting with the tip (highest block).
 As each block is removed, its transactions are added back to the memory pool.
-After all of the stale blocks are removed, the replacement blocks are added to the chain one by one, ending with the new tip.
+After all of the stale blocks are removed, the replacement blocks are added to the chain one-by-one, ending with the new tip.
 As each block is added, any transactions it confirms are removed from the memory pool.

-SPV clients don't have a memory pool for the same reason they don't relay transactions.
-They can't independently verify that a transaction hasn't yet been included in a block and that it only spends UTXOs, so they can't know which transactions are eligible to be included in the next block.